 Top 6.
 FreeCAD

 FreeCAD is free and open-source 3D CAD software for 3D printing, widely used in mechanical engineering, product design, architecture, and electronics, among other fields.
-FreeCAD offers tools to produce, export, and edit solid, full-precision models, and export them for 3D printing.
+FreeCAD is one of the best 3D modeling software for beginners, offerting tools to produce, export, and edit solid, full-precision models, and export them for 3D printing.
 It is particularly suited for printing mechanical parts and other models.
 True to its name, FreeCAD is completely free and supports Windows, macOS, and Linux operating systems.
 It employs parametric modeling, meaning all object shapes can be based on properties and can be quickly changed and adjusted.

 FreeCAD allows the use of Python scripts to automate tasks and create complex geometries, providing advanced users with powerful customization capabilities.
 With Python code, you can do virtually anything in FreeCAD, including automating the preparation process for 3D printing models.
 It supports file formats like STEP, IGES, STL, SVG, DXF, OBJ, IFC, DAE, and more.